 - Cervical Mucus.
 Low amounts of cervical mucus or poor quality cervical mucus can contribute to infertility.
-Cervical mucus problems may be related to hormonal imbalances, prior surgeries, and certain medications.
+Cervical mucus problems may be related to hormonal imbalances, prior surgeries, or certain medications.

 - Egg Quality.
 As women age, the number and quality of their eggs diminish.
 Younger women can also have problems with egg quality, usually because of medical conditions or treatments that impair the ovaries.
 Radiation and chemotherapy cancer treatments, for example, can damage ovaries and affect egg development.